asllop/RunPack/runpack/TUTORIAL.md

 We introduced multiple new things here.
 First, the `is_int?` word, checks if the type of the next cell in the stack is an integer, and puts a boolean with the result.
 Then we have the `either`.
 This words gets from the stack a boolean, and two blocks, the first block will be executed if the boolean is `true`, and the second if it's `false`.

-There is a simplified version that only has the true block:
+If we only need a true block, we can use the `if` word:

 ```
 { 10 > { 'It\'s bigger than ten' print } if } def >10